Map of Solstice

 Try full screen↑ / PNG

 Solstice is a little-known game that was released in 1990 on the NES.
 It is a non-linear platform/puzzle/adventure game with an isometric perspective.
-To give it some credit, it's one of the finest games in its genre and the genre itself inspired games like Super Mario RPG.
+To give credit where it's due, it's one of the finest games in its genre, and the genre itself ended up being one of the main inspirations for the very influential Super Mario RPG.

-Being a maze, a map of Solstice is very helpful.
-Although, part of the fun comes from discovering the layout by oneself so I would definitely recommend trying the game before looking at the map.
-Or at least watch the kick-ass intro.
+Being a maze, a map of Solstice can be essential.
+Although, part of the fun comes from discovering the layout by oneself, I would definitely recommend trying the game before looking at the map.
+Or at least, definitely watch its outstanding intro.

 Back then, players were expected to draw their own maps on graph-paper.
 Some gaming magazines published crude maps as well.
-However, what's better than having a photographic map that also shows the actual content of the rooms?
+However, what's better than having a photographic map that also shows the entire content of all the rooms?

 And it took 22 years after the release of the game for someone to finally succeed in making a seamless photographic map of Solstice.
 Why?
-Because the rooms only fit together in 2D on graph-paper.
-The game creators didn't keep track of room altitude across multiple rooms.
-That makes the in-game space physically impossible across groups of looping rooms.
+Because the rooms can only fit together in 2D on graph-paper.
+The designers neglected to keep track of altitude across multiple rooms.
+That fact makes the in-game topography spatially impossible across groups of looping rooms.

 Penrose stairs